miklevin/MikeLev.in/_includes/cat_microsoft.md

 <ol>
 <li><a href="/blog/down-down-down-would-systemd-going-down-under-wsl2-never-come-to-an-end/">Down, down, down!
 Would systemd going down under WSL2 never come to an end?</a> (Sat May 13, 2023)
 <br/>I explored a litany of ways including the formal ones to prevent Linux systemd services from going down under WSL.
 After trying the .wslconfig and wsl.conf files, a systemd .service file, a cron job and .bashrc, I finally a added the nohup ping busy-task to .bash_profile to keep Linux services running under WSL2.
-But at a price.</li>
+But at a price. s</li>
 <li><a href="/blog/are-you-jacked-into-the-metaverse-or-living-in-flatland/">Are You Jacked Into the Metaverse or Living in Flatland?</a> (Fri May 12, 2023)
 <br/>I'm a slow learner, but once I understand a tool, I'm unstoppable.
 I'm exploring the potential of portable systems, and the power of AI, to increase my impact and the impact of those around me.
 I'm using Jupyter and some proprietary tools that hook to it to demonstrate the potential of the platform and show people what they really need to see.</li>
 <li><a href="/blog/embrace-displace-embrace-a-new-place-wsl2-linux/">Embrace & Displace --> Embrace a New Place (WSL2 Linux)</a> (Sun Apr 30, 2023)